Bachelor of Science in Energy Engineering

 Undergraduate Program Educational Objectives

-Graduates of the Mechanical Engineering program at IUPUI will:
+Graduates of the Energy Engineering program at IUPUI will:

 - meet or exceed the expectations of their employers.